Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 SWE Bench Lite instances and saves it as the `model_patch`.

 A separate evaluation script
-tests each of these results with the acceptance tests.
+tests each of these solutions with the full test suite including the held out acceptance tests.
+For this final acceptance testing, any edits that aider made to tests are discarded.
+This ensures that the full, correct test suite is used for acceptance testing.
-It verifies that they pass as expected from a correct solution, like the "gold" patch developed by a human to solve the issue.
+The evaluation script compares the test results with results from testing the "gold" patch that was developed by a human to correctly solve the issue.
+If they match, the candidate solution has correctly resolved the issue.

 These so called `test_patch` acceptance tests are only ever run outside of aider and the benchmark harness, and only to compute the number of